Bug report #10386

 Same thing had with qgis 2.2

-#5 Updated by Richard Duivenvoorde about 6 years ago
+#5 Updated by Richard Duivenvoorde over 6 years ago

 - Subject changed from WFS layer change request timed out ("request" parameter missing) to WFS-T layer change request timed out ("request" parameter missing)